hbenl/vscode-test-explorer/README.md

 This extension will be automatically installed when you install one of the Test Adapters, so there is usually no need to install this extension manually.

+## Migrating to native testing

+In version 1.59, VS Code added an official API and UI for running tests, which provides all the functionality of this extension and more.
+Therefore this extension is now deprecated.
+I will keep maintaining it so it will remain usable but I don't plan to add any major new features to it.

+### Changes for users

+You can keep using this extension as before, but you now also have the option to use VS Code's native testing UI instead by setting `testExplorer.useNativeTesting` to `true` in your VS Code settings.

+### Changes for extension authors

+If you plan to write a new testing extension for VS Code, I recommend you use the native testing API as it's more flexible and has more features than this extension's Test Adapter API.
+[Here](https://code.visualstudio.com/api/extension-guides/testing)'s the official guide for the native testing API.

+If you're maintaining an extension that uses the Test Adapter API, [here](https://github.com/microsoft/vscode-docs/blob/vnext/api/extension-guides/testing.md#migrating-from-the-test-explorer-ui) is a short guide how to migrate your Test Adapter to the native API.
+The migration isn't strictly necessary because this extension will remain usable and your users can switch to the native testing UI using the
+`testExplorer.useNativeTesting` setting anyway, but you might find the additional flexibility of the native testing API useful in the future.

 ## Test Adapters

 Currently the following Test Adapters are available: